 Photographing Christmas Decorations

-Although Christmas decorations appear as a clichd staple, there are interesting ways in which you can capture them.
+Another unique Christmas photography idea is to capture Christmas decorations.
+Although they appear as a clichéd staple, there are interesting ways in which you can capture them.
 Use a macro lens to make the subject of your picture dominate the frame.
 This gives dimension and depth to the image and prevents viewer's eyes from darting around your image.
 The Bokeh technique, which is best when capturing ornaments, can be used with a smaller f number to add a blurry effect outside the field of depth.
 You can even simply cut out a shape on a black paperboard and place it in front of the lens to add character to your clicks.

 Taking Memorable Snaps Of The Christmas Tree

 Consider the ambient light in the room and set the white balance against a grey test card to prevent images from appearing with an orange tint.
 Use a tripod to prevent shakes that could blur your image.
 Turn off image stabilization and start off by setting your camera’s ISO to 400.
 Adjust the shutter speed and/or f-stop until the exposure looks right.
 You can start with the f-stop at 8 and the exposure at 1/30th of a second and take test shots.